dancornutt/Porsche944/07K_Swap.md

 ### Turbo
-Same turbo as Alan, Garrett [G25-660](https://www.atpturbo.com/mm5/merchant.mvc?Screen=PROD&Store_Code=tp&Product_Code=GRT-TBO-637&Category_Code=G) reverse rotation turbo, part # 871390-5011S G25-660.
+We will be using the same turbo as Alan, Garrett [G25-660](https://www.atpturbo.com/mm5/merchant.mvc?Screen=PROD&Store_Code=tp&Product_Code=GRT-TBO-637&Category_Code=G) reverse rotation turbo, part # 871390-5011S G25-660.
 Turbo is oil and water cooled, includes -4AN oil feed fitting and -6AN coolant/water fittings.

 ### Exhaust Manifold

 We will be using a SPA manifold.
 Longer exhaust head studs are needed, m8 x 1.25 55mm long.
-We did fancy things and bought inconel ones because, you know race
+We did fancy things and bought inconel ones because, you know race car.

 ### Wastegate